 He smiled, relieved, as she took the pawn.

-He recaptured with the knight and sat back, enjoying the slow dawn of realisation on her face.
+He recaptured with the knight and sat back, enjoying the slow dawn of realization on her face.
 Her cheeks flushed.

 He allowed himself to anticipate.
 The thought of this proud woman kneeling before him was exquisite.